Group Size: 4 - 24 passengers

 Please note that it is possible that your crew and truck will change today.
 Please report to the hotel reception to meet your crew for your 07:00 departure.

 Departing Victoria Falls this morning, you cross into Botswana and travel south to Francistown in central Botswana.
 You reach your overnight stop on the outskirts of Francistown in the late afternoon.
 (BLD)

 Day 22 – Johannesburg

-Leaving early you continue to the border of South Africa and on to the city of Johannesburg.
-All travellers are invited to join for a traditional Braai tonight (at own expense), this can be booked with your guide on the day before arrival.
-Many great tales are shared around the braai fires and tonight presents an opportunity to join fellow travellers in celebrating the many wonders of African travel.
-Arrive at Belvedere Estate in the late afternoon.
+Leaving early you continue to the border with South Africa and on to the city of Johannesburg.
+You arrive at Belvedere Estate in the late afternoon.
+All travellers are invited to join together for a traditional meal tonight.
+Many great tales are shared and tonight presents an opportunity to join fellow travellers in celebrating the many wonders of African travel.
+(BLD)

 Day 23 - Kruger National Park

 Route – Johannesburg to Kruger National Park – 400km